ropensci-archive/roweb2/content/blog/2019-05-14-nasapower.md

 The first function, `get_power()`, is the main function that is used and offers the greatest flexibility.
-Say you want to know the maximum and minimum temperatures for Death Valley in California, USA every day for the last 35 years, you can easily do this with *nasapower* using coordinates for the valley floor.
+Say you want to know the maximum and minimum temperatures for Death Valley in California, USA every day for the last 35 years, you can easily do this with nasapower using coordinates for the valley floor.

-If you are not sure what the parameters are that you need to get the data you can always have a look at the list of available parameters using `?nasapower::parameters`.
+If you are not sure what the parameters are that you need to get the data you can always have a look at the list of available parameters using `?parameters`.
 That shows that T2M\_MIN and T2M\_MAX are the minimum and maximum temperatures at 2 meters.
 We will use those to construct the query.